bertilmuth/being/README.md

 # Getting started
 The easiest way to get started is by [cloning the samples](https://github.com/bertilmuth/being-samples), and adapting them.
-You need to:
+You need:
-* Define a service interface and implementation.
+* A service interface and implementation
-* Create the aggregate and describe its event-sourced behavior.
+* An aggregate and its event-sourced behavior
-* Adapt a few configuration settings.
+* A few configuration settings
 Then you can run your service.

 You can find a runnable sample project containing the code below [here](https://github.com/bertilmuth/being-samples/tree/main/greetuser).

-# Define a service interface and implementation
+# Service interface and implementation
 ## Service interface
 Let's define the service interface for a simple service that responds to a GET request with the greeting *Hello, Joe!*